medavox/tuki-nuwa/text/working documents/philosophy.md

 english is such a flexible, expressive language, with a thousand ways to say anything.

+we've practically got parallel sets of vocabulary for different registers, thanks to germanic, latin/greek and french words for the same thing.

 Tuki Nuwa doesn't have to be as flexible as English, to be useful.